Distinguished Researchers to Gather in Budapest to Discuss the Vital Interconnections of Our Planet

 Leading experts on the dynamics and interconnectedness of Earth’s systems will take part in a two-day conference co-organised by HUN-REN and Academia Europaea in Budapest this April.
 The event aims to strengthen dialogue between the Earth and environmental sciences and the life sciences.

 Renowned international and national researchers will participate in the scientific conference, which will be held on 24–25 April at the HUN-REN headquarters in Budapest.
-Co-organised by the HUN-REN Hungarian Research Network and Academia Europaea, this interdisciplinary workshop will bring together leading scientists, experts, and stakeholders from around the world.
+Co-organised by the HUN-REN Hungarian Research Network and the Academia Europaea Budapest Knowledge Hub, this interdisciplinary workshop will bring together leading scientists, experts, and stakeholders from around the world.

-Péter Hegyi, a researcher from Semmelweis University, will discuss the intersection of science and sustainable healthcare, reflecting on experiences in education and research.
+Péter Hegyi, Professor from Semmelweis University and director of the Academia Europaea Budapest Knowledge Hub, will discuss the intersection of science and sustainable healthcare, reflecting on experiences in education and research.
 In the third and final session of the event, Balázs Gulyás, neurobiologist and President of HUN-REN, will explore the limits of healthy ageing.

 The event is co-organised by the Academia Europaea Budapest Knowledge Hub, which fosters interdisciplinary scientific dialogue with a regional and European focus, promoting new collaborations and expert networks across the wider Danube region.